Aloo chaat chicken curry is one of the tastiest Indian curries you have never heard of.

-Do your prep before you get started.
-Make your curry base and have some heated and ready to go.
+Prep your ingredients.
+Make your curry base.
+Have some heated and ready to go.
 Pre-cook your meat.
 Measure out your ingredients.
 Put on some old clothes – the curry sputters.

-This restaurant style aloo chaat chicken curry can be made with lamb as well.
-It would also be very good as a vegetarian dish if you used chickpeas instead or even just made this with the potatoes alone.
+Make this aloo chaat chicken curry as written.
+Or make it with lamb.
+That works too.
+Makes a great vegetarian dish if you used chickpeas instead or just with with the potatoes alone.

 - 3 Tbsp oil